 Renting or permitting usage of any property for a temporary purpose like conduct of a marriage or any other social function would also be taxable.

+Service Tax would be levied on Rent in all other cases.
 The Service Tax on Rent collected by the Service Provider from the Service Recipient is required to be deposited with the Central Govt before the Due Date of Payment of Service Tax.

 Computation of Service Tax on Rent

 The Ministry of Finance vide Notification No. 29/2012 Service Tax dated 20th June 2012, announced that Service Tax is to be levied on the

 Gross Amount charged for renting of such immovable property

 (Less) Taxes on Such Property namely property tax levied and collected by Local Authorities

 However, any amount such as Interest, Penalty paid to the Local Authority by the Service Provider on account of delayed payment of Property Tax or for any other reason shall not be treated as Property Tax for the purpose of deduction from the Gross Amount Charged.